Workersâ Compensation for Eye Injuries

 - Payment for your permanent impairment*

 *With regard to permanent disability, the loss of both eyes constitutes a total and permanent disability.
-Regarding vision loss, in North Carolina where there is 85% or more loss of vision in any eye, this is deemed â100% industrial blindness,â and the injured worker will be compensated for the total loss of vision of that eye.
-In South Carolina, 80% vision loss is considered â100% industrial blindness.â
+Regarding vision loss, in North Carolina where there is 85% or more loss of vision in any eye, this is deemed “100% industrial blindness,” and the injured worker will be compensated for the total loss of vision of that eye.”

 Can I Apply for Disability Benefits for an Eye Injury at Work?

-You may be eligible for Social Security Disability benefits, in addition to workersâ compensation benefits, if your eye injury prevents you from returning to work.
+You may be eligible for Social Security Disability benefits, in addition to workers’ compensation benefits, if your eye injury prevents you from returning to work.

 Learn More: Common On-the-Job Injuries

-What Are Common Causes of On-the-Job Eye Injuries?
+What Are Common Causes of On-The-Job Eye Injuries?

 According to the National Institute for Occupational Safety and Health (NIOSH), approximately 2,000 workers sustain job-related eye injuries that require medical treatment each day.
 Common causes of eye injuries at work are:

-- Small flying objects– dust, cement chips, metal slivers, and wood splinters
+- Small flying objects – dust, cement chips, metal slivers, and wood splinters

-- Penetration and impact – nails, staples, and tools that slip or malfunction
+The majority of eye injuries result from small flying objects (windblown or ejected from tools) striking or scraping the eye. - Penetration and impact – nails, staples, and tools that slip or malfunction

-Large objects may strike and penetrate a workerâs eye, or a worker may run into an object causing blunt-force trauma to the eye resulting in loss of vision.
+Large objects may strike and penetrate a worker’s eye, or a worker may run into an object, causing trauma to the eye and resulting in loss of vision. - Chemicals – splashes and fumes

-- Thermal burns – steam, grease, and oil
+Industrial chemicals or cleaning products are common causes of chemical burns to the eyes. - Thermal burns – steam, grease, and oil

-Burns to the eye which damage workersâ eyes and surrounding tissue often occur, especially among welders.
+Burns to the eye that damage workers’ eyes and surrounding tissue often occur, especially among welders. - Bloodborne pathogens – from blood and body fluids

 Diseases such as hepatitis A and B or HIV can be transmitted through the mucous membranes of the eye as a result of coughing, blood splashes, and touching of the eye with a contaminated finger.